bartblaze/bartblaze/README.md

 ### Support

-Did I help you out?
-Consider buying me a coffee!
-Thank you for your support.
+Did I help you out with any of the Git projects, tooling, post, blog articles, ...?
+Consider buying me a coffee! ☕ Thank you for your support.

 <a href="https://www.buymeacoffee.com/bartblaze" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-violet.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>